RafaelMercado22/MyWebsite/README.md

 ![smurfs-naughty.gif](https://media.tenor.com/XdvrmowLhyEAAAAd/smurfs-naughty.gif)

 This smurf meme was popular around the end of 2022 (November-December) the time in which Wednesday Addams newly released.
-It was commonly used with the last caption in response to all the videos of little girls immitating Wednesday.
+It was commonly used with the last caption in response to all the videos of little girls imitating Wednesday.

 It clip originates from the Smurfs 2 movie, detailing the moment where Smurfette turns evil.